KodeNet/Kode-Docs/pages/03.xep/chapter.md

 ### Section 3
 # XMPP Extensions

-Information presented in this section covers several different modules used on the KodeNet XMPP/Jabber network.
+Information presented in this section covers several different features available on the KodeNet XMPP/Jabber network.